jacobeisenstein/gt-css-class/schedule.md

 # Part 4: Final projects #

 ## 4/13 and 4/15: Final project check-ins ##

+I will use a Google doc to schedule meetings with each group.

 ## 4/20: Final project presentations ##
 ## 4/22: Contemporary topics in computational social science ##